ashleydavis/nodejs-async-tracking-example/README.md

 This code has been tested on Windows 10 with Node.js versions 8.9.4, 10.15.2 and 12.6.0.
 It has the same behaviour on all versions tested.

+This code has now been tested on MacOS v8.11.3

 ## Other considerations

 This code is compiled by Babel, I thought that could be part of the problem, but the compiled code doesn't look very different to the source code, so I don't think so.
 Note that I have committed the compiled JavaScript under the `dist` directory.